penrose/penrose/packages/docs-site/docs/ref/style/shapes-overview.md

 }
 ```

 Notice that this definition, the `center:` attribute of the circle is not set.
-Undefined parameters like these will be automatically optimized by Penrose.
+Undefined parameters like these has default values which may or may not be adjusted upon optimization.
+Information about which default parameters are automatically adjusted can be found within each shape's specification.

 ## Keeping shapes on the canvas